GRI - Global Reporting Initiative

 Holmen is continuously evaluated by sustainability analysts and is included in a number of international sustainability indexes.
 These contacts serve as an important element of the stakeholder dialogue that is maintained.
 Holmen's inclusion, for several years now, in a number of sustainability indexes can be seen as testament to the company's systematic handling of sustainability issues over a long period.
 Appearing in such indexes gives the work a stamp of quality and shows that the company is able to manage risks and opportunities alike.
 Both are key parameters for consideration by investors.

-The reporting to the UN Global Compact and the Carbon Disclosure Project (CDP), continuous assessment of its sustainability work and reporting in line with GRI are effective ways of providing relevant data for the analysis of Holmen.
+The reporting to the UN Global Compact and the CDP, continuous assessment of its sustainability work and reporting in line with GRI are effective ways of providing relevant data for the analysis of Holmen.

-A selection of company indexes in which Holmen is included follows in the right column.
+A selection of company indexes in which Holmen is included follows in the right-hand column.

-CDP’s Climate Change Program is the name of an international federation that in 2015 represented 822 institutional investors with assets totalling around SEK 860 billion.
-CDP seeks to encourage companies around the world to reduce their impact on the climate and nature’s resources, and it presents an annual report on the outcome of its work.
-Using information from almost 5 500 listed companies, CDP has built up the world’s largest database of climate information.
+The CDP CLIMATE PROGRAM is the name of an international federation that in 2017 represented over 800 institutional investors with assets totalling around SEK 900 billion.
+CDP, which is a non-profit organisation, seeks to encourage companies around the world to reduce their impact on the climate and nature's resources, and it presents an annual report on the outcome of its work.
+Using information from 6 300 listed companies, CDP has built up the world's largest database of climate information.
 This information is made available to support strategic business and investment decisions.
-Holmen has reported to the CDP Climate Change Program since 2007.
+Holmen has reported to the CDP Climate Program since 2007.
+The survey of climate work in 2017 shows that Holmen has good management in place and a strategy to reduce the negative impacts of climate change.

-In 2015 CDP sent out a questionnaire to around 850 companies around the world on the risks and opportunities of silviculture from a climate perspective.
-Holmen is among the one fifth of companies that completed the questionnaire.
+CDP FORESTS PROGRAM.
+In 2017, CDP sent out a questionnaire to around 1 100 companies around the world on the risks and opportunities of forest management from a climate perspective.
+Holmen is among the less than a quarter of companies that completed the survey.
+In the evaluation of forest management, Holmen was placed in the group for good leadership that ensures sustainable use of the forest's resources.